-In summary, the range and abundance of intertidal species identified during this inspection were considered normal for this type of environment.
-No adverse effects on local intertidal biological communities were observed as a result of the outdoor pool discharge beyond the 5 metre mixing zone specified in consent 2339-4.0.
+In summary, the two reef inspections found that the range and abundance of intertidal species identified during both inspections were considered normal for that environment.
+No adverse effects on local intertidal biological communities were observed as a result of either discharge beyond the five metre mixing zone specified in consent 2339-4.